dqops/dqo/docs/command-line-interface/data.md

 # dqo data command
+The reference of the **data** command in DQOps.
 Commands related to the data